GabrielSwai/Surrogate-Language-Aligner/README.md

 ## 📤 Outputs

 The program produces:

-- A Praat TextGrid containing the aligned Kinande words, tone patterns, and surrogate note intervals
 - An updated ELAN `.eaf` file with the alignment added to a specified tier
-- Mismatch/confidence information for checking the quality of the alignment
+- Confidence information for checking the quality of the alignment

 ## 📁 Folder Structure